Rahul-Raviprasad/CSS-Must-Know-stuff/Media queries/mediaQueries.md

 </style>
 ```

-style sheets in the link tags will still download even if media queries would return(Athough they will not apply)
+style sheets in the link tags will still download even if media queries would return(Although they will not apply)

+## Logical operators
+Complex media queries can be formed using logcal operators like "and", "only" and "not".

+### "and"
+This requires each chained feature to return true in order for the query to be true.

+### "not"
+Negates entire media query

+### "only"
+this is used to apply style only when entire media query matches.

+Note: for "not" and "only" operators, you must specify an explicit media type.